 You love your sport but sometimes your body just doesn’t move as smoothly as you’d like.
-On top of that breathing is labored and energy low.
-Unfit?
-So you train harder and just as you become fit, the injuries start and you’re forced to back off training to recover.
-How are you going to improve performance if each time you ramp up your training, you get hurt?
+Coupled with body stiffness, labored breathing and low energy.
+Maybe you’re just unfit.
+So you train harder.
+However, just as your endurance improves you pick up an injury.
+Consequently, you must back off training to recover.
+Often you end up repeating this cycle.
+If you get hurt each time you ramp up your training, then, how are you going to improve performance.
 There is a way – more and more athletes are turning to Yoga.
 WHY?
 To improve performance and increase energy through effective breathing, protection against injury through correction of structural misalignment/imbalance, and the ability to remain active whilst healing when injured.

 How does yoga work?